 Form & Tradition

 We celebrate tradition and form.
 At Paideia Academics, we honor this reality by aligning ourselves with forms that have stood the test of time and honor the dignity of every student, teacher, and subject/content area we teach.
-We acknowledge that we are all communal beings that find joy in coming together around the ceremony, the table, and cultural traditions.
+We acknowledge that we are all communal beings that find nourishment in coming together around the classics, the questions, and the ideas that speak deeply to what it means to be human.

 “The person who loves their dream of community will destroy community, but the person who loves those around them will create community.” ― Dietrich Bonhoeffer